 About Surviving Actors

-Surviving Actors was set up by actors for actors to help and encourage them in all areas of their life as a professional actor.
-We run acting conventions (trade shows) throughout the year to help actors develop and sustain their career and to create new opportunities for themselves.
-We do this by creating an environment where actors can meet industry professionals to help develop a career in acting.
+Surviving Actors was set up by actors for actors to help and encourage them in all areas of their life as a professional.
+We run conventions (trade shows) throughout the year to help actors and creatives develop and sustain their career and to create new opportunities for themselves.
+We do this by creating an environment where attendees can meet other industry professionals to help develop their career.

-The events are a realistic and honest approach to real life as an actor; we don’t shy away from the off-periods.
+The events are free admission and are realistic and honest approach to real life in the industry; we don’t shy away from the off-periods.

-Our extensive range of workshops and seminars also help to focus on the craft of the actor as well as supplying essential advice on the practicalities of working as an actor.
+Our extensive range of workshops and seminars focus on craft as well as supplying essential advice on the practicalities of working as a performer, director, writer and more.

 The ‘Develop’ sector of the convention will provide the chance for actors to re-consider their head shot, learn about websites, and consider a show reel.
 All companies will be there to promote their services and actors will be able to gain information, obligation free.
 This is a great opportunity to be introduced to various ways in which your career could be enhanced.
 Companies who provide training for professional actors will also attend to introduce their classes aimed at refreshing one’s craft.
 Again, actors will be able to meet and greet those who are directly involved with the company without the obligation to pay membership fees up front.